 Speaking of Orn though and early days of game making, when I was in elementary school, I had so missed playing the NES during the day, I would create paper ‘Metroidvanias’ during recess that my friend Ryan would play.
 In turn he would make his for me to play.
 We would make them as elaborate as we could.
 Sometimes we would make secret languages and wrap them in layers of tape and such.
 Really though, they were a cross between a paper maze, Metroid and Super Mario Bros.
 The Mario part is because we would put mushrooms and such in there because mushrooms were cool and they made you big, like in the movie!
 The Metroid part was the open-world exploration aspect, and the maze aspect was there, well, because we had to figure out how to put it on paper and play it.
 Now that I think about it, the labyrinthine aspect of these games might also be a part of the core mechanic of MV’s as well.

-Our paper “Mazetroids” were much less elaborate than the above maze, but had all sorts of power ups, keys, locked doors etc. We just threw the finished games away because the only way to play them was to draw all over them, while the creator would watch on and guide (check for accidental cheating/mistakes in design).
+Our paper “Mazetroids” were much less organized than the above maze, but had all sorts of power ups, keys, locked doors etc. We just threw the finished games away because the only way to play them was to draw all over them, while the creator would watch on and guide (check for accidental cheating/mistakes in design).
 Also, FYI, the easiest way to beat paper mazes is to start at the end and go to the start.
 Good advice from Mom.

 Another thing I’d like to touch on was that the interviewer fellow said as a kid he was intimidated by Metroid.
 In a way I have to agree because the game was scary as a kid, Metroids literally frightened me, and the lesson of it for me was facing my fears.
 Also there weren’t any maps, HUD’s or anything.
 I guess it turned out that I had a knack for memorizing large labyrinthine structures and I was able to beat the game at quite a young age, like 7 or 8.
 I also loved the “dungeons” in the original Kid Icarus for this as well.
 They were pretty maze-like.
 I could easily put Kid Icarus as one of the early Metroidvania genre games.